Painswick House

-Painswick House is a grade I listed house in Painswick, Gloucestershire, England.
-It is surrounded by a Grade II* listed rococo garden.
+Painswick House is a Neoclassical country house in Painswick, Gloucestershire, England.
+It was built c.1737 for Charles Hyett by the architect John Strahan.
+It was extended in the 19th century by George Basevi for William Henry Hyett.
+In the 1740s, Benjamin Hyett, Charles' son and heir, created a Rococo pleasure ground to the north of the house.
+By the 1950s, the garden was derelict and planted over with conifers.
+Restored from the 1980s, based on a painting of the park by Thomas Robins the Elder dated 1748, it is now England's "sole surviving complete rococo garden".
+The garden is listed at Grade II* on the Register of Historic Parks and Gardens of Special Historic Interest in England, while the house is listed at Grade I.

+History

 The house and a range of outbuildings were built in the 1730s by Charles Hyett to escape the smog of Gloucester but Hyett died in 1738 not long after moving there.
 He demolished an earlier farmhouse which stood on the site.
 It was originally known as "Buenos Ayres".
+Hyett's architect was likely John Strahan.
 Around 1830 the house was extended by George Basevi adding the east and west wings.

+Architecture and description

 The limestone building has tiled roofs.
 The nine-bay front has a central door set in an Ionic porch with a pediment.
 The interior of the building has many original fireplaces and makes extensive use of friezes for decoration.